-Our spines are remarkable – they're made up of incredibly intricate systems of bones, ligaments, tendons, and muscles all working together to allow us to move in all directions.
+Our spines are remarkable—they're made up of incredibly intricate systems of bones, ligaments, tendons, and muscles that all work together to enable us to move in all directions.

-But there’s a downside to all this movement.
-Over time, it can add up to wear-and-tear related damage that can translate to pain and stiffness.
+But there’s a downside to all of this movement.
+Over time, it can cause wear-and-tear related damage that may lead to pain and stiffness.

-If it hurts you to move, knowing what's happening in your spine can help you better communicate with your physician.
-Hopefully, the better the communication, the faster you will find a treatment that works.
+Understanding how movement impacts your spine can help you better communicate with your physician.
+Hopefully, the better the communication, the faster you will find a treatment that works for you.

 1. Large spinal muscles are easily strained with twisting motions

-The most common reason motion will cause back or neck pain has little to do with the bones in your spine.
-It’s the muscles and ligaments that surround your spine.
+The most common reason motion causes back or neck pain has little to do with the bones in your spine.
+Instead, it’s related to the muscles and ligaments that surround your spine.

-With twisting your lower back, such as in a golf swing or while bending to unload grocery bags in to your car, any of these large muscles or supporting ligaments can become over-stretched or even torn.
-In response to this damage, the area around the muscles will usually become inflamed.
-The inflammation leads to back spasm, and it is the back spasm that can cause both severe lower back pain and difficulty moving.
+When you twist your lower back, such as during a golf swing or while bending to unload grocery bags, you run the risk of overstretching or tearing any of the large muscles or supporting ligaments around your spine.
+In response to this damage, the surrounding area will usually become inflamed.
+This inflammation can lead to a back spasm, and it's the back spasm that can cause severe lower back pain.

-Your two lowest discs, the (L4-L5 and L5-S1), endure the most strain and are the most likely to become herniated.
-A herniation can cause pain and possibly numbness that radiates through the leg and down to the foot (sciatica).
+Your two lowest discs (the L4-L5 and L5-S1) endure the most strain, and therefore are the most likely to become herniated.
+A herniation can lead to sciatic pain that radiates down your leg and to your foot.

 3. Motion can lead to cartilage breakdown

-Spinal osteoarthritis is the mechanical breakdown of the cartilage between the aligning facet joints in the back portion of the spine.
+Repetitive motions, especially for athletes, can lead to spinal osteoarthritis—or the mechanical breakdown of the cartilage between your aligning facet joints in the back portion of the spine.

-The facet joints become inflamed, and progressive joint degeneration creates more frictional pain.
-As the back pain progresses, the motion and flexibility of the spine decreases.
+When this happens, the facet joints become inflamed, and progressive joint degeneration creates more frictional pain.
+As your back pain progresses, the motion and flexibility of the spine decreases.

 Typical symptoms include: